-All students should have private medical insurance and are required to have a copy on file at health services.
-Students without coverage may choose to purchase a plan available to Niagara University students through an independent insurance broker.
-Pamphlets describing the plan are available in Health Services.
-Insurance information may be submitted to Health Services or submitted directly online when completing their online medical forms.
-It is recommended student's carry a copy of their insurance card at all times.
+All students should have private medical insurance and are required to have a copy on file at Health Services.
+Students without coverage may purchase a plan from New York state which offers an income-based plan through Medicaid.
+More information on this product can be found at www.NYstateofhealth.ny.gov or call 855.255.5777.
+Insurance information may be submitted to Health Services or submitted directly online when competing their online forms.
+It is recommended that students carry a copy of their insurance card at all times.